-The data previously collected in the Project Summary Affidavit pdf version is now submitted online through the ILSFA Approved Vendor Portal.
+The data previously collected in the Project Summary Affidavit, in the PDF version, is now submitted online through the ILSFA Approved Vendor Portal.

 A project's review of the job training requirements must be completed prior to Part II Approval.
-Exceptions may be made if the AV is already meeting its portfolio requirements.
+Exceptions may be made if the Approved Vendor is already meeting its portfolio requirements.